Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Since there are often no physical signs of an incompetent cervix, it is not always possible to have the problem diagnosed before a miscarriage occurs.
 However, women who have had multiple miscarriages in their second or third trimester or who suspect they may be at risk are more likely to have their health care provider monitor them for a weakened cervix.

 Determining whether a woman has an incompetent cervix is fairly simply.
 Incompetent cervix can be detected either through a manual pelvic exam or through an ultrasound.
 An ultrasound can measure both the opening and length of your cervix, while a pelvic exam will determine whether your cervix is dilating.
-However, your cervix may begin to dilate prematurely for reasons other than an incompetent cervix.
-Therefore, if it is found that your cervix is beginning to open, your past history of miscarriages will also be taken into account.

 Getting Treatment